DiceNameIsMy/brno-websites-occupancy-crawler/README.md

-# Pool Occupancy Crawler
+# Pool & Gym Occupancy Crawler

-This project is a Python-based crawler that fetches the current number of people in the "Bazény Lužánky" pool from [bazenyluzanky.starez.cz](https://bazenyluzanky.starez.cz/) and logs the data to a CSV file.
+This project is a Python-based crawler that fetches occupancy data from multiple sources:
+1.  **Bazény Lužánky** (Pool): Fetches the number of people from [bazenyluzanky.starez.cz](https://bazenyluzanky.starez.cz/).
+2.  **Hangar Brno** (Climbing Gym): Fetches the occupancy status (e.g., "Open!", "Busy!") from [hangarbrno.cz](https://hangarbrno.cz/en/home/).

+Data is logged to separate CSV files in the `data/` directory.

 ## Prerequisites